 - Young Professionals: This work permit is a great opportunity to gain relevant professional experience in Canada.
 You must first find an employer in your field in Canada and get a formal offer of employment.
 Depending on your country of citizenship, you could be allowed to work in Canada for 6-24 months.

 - International Co-op Internship: This work permit gives students the opportunity to complete a paid or unpaid—a work permit is required in both cases—internship in Canada.
 Students could stay in Canada for 6-12 months, depending on their country of citizens.

 Interested?
 The first step is to check your eligibility for an IEC permit.
 Go to IEC eligibility, then select your country of citizenship and category.

 Note that this guide is intended for all English-speaking applicants, so pay attention to the fine print that might apply for your country of citizenship.
 For official, up-to-date info, your reference should always be the Government of Canada—we don’t make the rules, we’re just here to explain them to you!

-The four steps of an IEC work permit application
+The five steps of an IEC work permit application

 Step 1: If you don’t already have have an account with Immigration, Refugees and Citizenship Canada (IRCC), create it using a GCKey user ID (Government of Canada login) and a password.
 The process is straightforward and only takes a minute.
 See sections 2 and 3 of this guide for more details.